milesmcc/personal/content/posts/slicing-pi/index.md

     <span id="pi-output">Digits will appear here...</span>
 </div>

 Because this is pure JavaScript, it can get a bit wieldy when working with more than around 100,000 digits --- it's hard to display that many digits on the page at once!
-As a result, this implementation doesn't strictly follow the asymtotic time complexity of the Chudnovsky algorithm, \\( {\displaystyle O(n\log(n)^{3})} \\).
+As a result, this implementation doesn't strictly follow the asymptotic time complexity of the Chudnovsky algorithm, \\( {\displaystyle O(n\log(n)^{3})} \\).

 On my computer, Chromium and WebKit-based browsers are about twice as fast as Firefox.
 Note that the times shown _exclude_ throttling, but might include some browser overhead that is only present when throttling is enabled (e.g., updating the progress bar and output).
 If you're using this as some kind of benchmark, be sure to disable throttling by setting it to `AFAP` (as fast as possible).

 **A warning for Firefox users:** Firefox's `BigInteger` implementation tends to overflow at around 100,000 digits.
-If you get wrong results, that's why.
+If you get incorrect results, that's why.
 This may be fixed in a more recent version of Firefox.

 ### History of pi

-The first written [approximations of pi](https://en.wikipedia.org/wiki/Approximations_of_%CF%80) appeared in Babylon and Egypt, and were accurate to around two base-10 decimal places.
+The first written [approximations of pi](https://en.wikipedia.org/wiki/Approximations_of_%CF%80) appeared in Babylon and were accurate to around two base-10 decimal places.
 While that may not sound impressive, consider that correctly estimating pi to two decimal places is at most 0.2% away from the true value!

 By 400 C.E., Chinese mathematicians correctly estimated the first seven digits of pi.
-There wasn't much improvement until the late middle ages, when [John Manchin](https://en.wikipedia.org/wiki/John_Machin) correctly computed the first 100 digits using what we now call Machin's formula:
+There wasn't much improvement until the late middle ages when [John Manchin](https://en.wikipedia.org/wiki/John_Machin) correctly computed the first 100 digits using what we now call Machin's formula:

 $$ {\frac  {\pi }{4}}=4\arctan {\frac  {1}{5}}-\arctan {\frac  {1}{239}} $$